hashicorp/katakoda/waypoint-get-started/step1.md

 `git clone https://github.com/hashicorp/waypoint-examples.git`{{execute}}

-Navigate to the example code for the Ruby application.
-The `docker` directory also includes code for other languages.
+Navigate to the example code for the static HTML and CSS application.
+The `docker` directory also includes code for other languages, but we've chosen the static example because it is the quickest to build.

-`cd waypoint-examples/docker/ruby`{{execute}}
+`cd waypoint-examples/docker/static`{{execute}}

-## Install Waypoint server
+## Install the Waypoint server

 Install the Waypoint server to the local Docker instance.
 To ensure that you have the most recent version, `pull` it with Docker.